-The nature of heterogeneous process is greatly affected by its temperature, pressures of the reactants, rate of flow and porosity of the catalyst.
-When the temperature changes by 10° K, the rate of diffusion changes approximately by 1.2 times while the rate of a reaction by 3 to 4 times.
-For this reason when the temperature is reduced, the rate of chemical reaction will decrease faster than that of diffusion (Gerasimov et al. loc.cit).
+The nature of heterogeneous process is greatly affected by its temperature, pressures of the reactants, rate of flow and porosity of catalyst.
+When the temperature changes by 10° K, the rate of diffusion changes approximately by 1.2 times while the rate of reaction by 3 to 4 times.
+For this reason when the temperature is reduced, the rate of chemical reaction will decrease faster than that of diffusion (Gerasimov et al. Loc. cit).
 Hence the process may have high values of activation energy at low temperatures and conversely.
-Such behaviour is observed for porus catalysts.
+Such behaviour is observed for porous catalysts.

 The rate of dissolution depends on the nature of the etchant, temperature and concentration of the etchant.
-In particular the concentration dependence of the etch rate is quite complex showing a maximum at particular concentration.
-Such peaks in the curves of etch rate versus CuCl2.2H2O concentration in alcohols were observed in CsI crystals (Sangwal and Urusovskaya 1977, Sangwal et al, 1978) and subsequently in the curves of etch rate versus acid concentration on MgO crystals (Sangwal and Arora loc.cit.).
-The maxima corresponded to a particular etchant concentration ($CuCl{2} \cdot 2H{2}O$) or HNO{3} and HCl) which formed octagonal or circular etch pits on $\{100\}$ faces of MgO crystals.
-In case of CsI this behaviour was explained on the basis of the influence of copper complexes on the nucleation and movement of dissolution steps.
-On { 100 } surfaces of MgO the appearence of maximum was attributed to the adsorption of acid and reaction product.
-(Sangwal & Arora loc.cit, Sangwal, Patel & Kotak 1979).
+In particular the concentration-dependent etch rate is quite complex showing a maximum at particular concentration.
+Such peaks in the curves of etch rate versus CuCl2.2H2O concentration in alcohols were observed in CaI crystals /53,54/ and subsequently in the curves of etch rate versus acid concentration on MgO crystals (Sangwal and Arora Loc. cit).
+The maxima corresponded to a particular etchant concentration (CuCl2.2H2O or HNO2 and HCl) which formed octagonal or circular etch pits on $\{100\}$ faces of MgO crystals.
+In case of CaI this behaviour was explained on the basis of the influence of copper complexes on the nucleation and movement of dissolution steps on {100} surfaces of MgO.
+The appearance of maximum was attributed to the adsorption of acid and reaction product /55/ (Sangwal and Arora Loc. cit).

-A Model for dissolution was proposed by Sangwal (1980).
-The dissolution of crystal surface on crystaletchant interface involves the following consequetive steps :
+A model for dissolution was proposed by Sangwal /56/.
+The dissolution of crystal surface at crystal-etchant interface involves the following consecutive steps:

-- (1) Availability of H+ and an anion, An, on the surface. - (2) Capture and migration of H+ and An- ions on the surface. - (3) Formation of a complex. - (4) Adsorption of the complex onto the surface. - (5) Formation of an activated complex on the surface. - (6) Adsorption of the activated complex. - (7) Dissociation of the activated complex into reaction products. - (8) Adsorption of reaction products on the surface. - (9) Transport of the reaction products into etchant.
+- (1) Availability of H^+ and anion on the surface, - (2) Capture and migration of H^+ and anions on the surface, - (3) Formation of a complex, - (4) Adsorption of the complex onto the surface,

+- (5) Formation of an activated complex on the surface, - (6) Adsorption of the activated complex, - (7) Dissociation of the activated complex into reaction products, - (8) Adsorption of reaction products on the surface, - (9) Transport of the reaction products into etchant.

-Steps 1 and 9 of the transport of the reacting species are determined by diffusion kinetics while other steps may be regarded to be limited by the reaction rate between acid and the solid.
-On the basis of this model, it was atgued (Sangwal 1980) that experimental results obtained from their studies on MgO could be understood if adsorption of the reactants and the complexes formed during the dissolution on a perfect surface and at dislocation sites were taken into consideration.
-It was concluded that the adsorption processes played an important role in the formation of good, contrasting dislocation etch pits and that the adsorption of the activated complex at defect site caused the nucleation of an etch pit (Sangwal, Patel and Kotak, loc.cit).
+Steps (1) and (9) of the transport of reacting species are determined by diffusion kinetics while other steps may be regarded to be limited by reaction rate between acid and the solid.
+On the basis of this model, it was argued /56/ that experimental results obtained from studies on MgO could be understood if adsorption of the reactants and the complexes formed during the dissolution on a perfect surface and at dislocation sites were taken into consideration.
+It was concluded that the adsorption processes played an important role in the formation of good, sharp dislocation etch pits and that the adsorption of the activated complex at defect site caused the nucleation of an etch pit (Sangwal, Patel and Kotak.
+Loc. cit).